Table of Contents

 What do views look like in the Live App?

-Tables, forms, calendars, maps, and reports are all examples of views.
+Grids, forms, calendars, maps, and reports are all examples of views.
 Views are what display your records and select other elements on your Live App pages:

 How do I access views?

 You can access, edit and add new views by going to the “Pages” section of your Builder.

 There are different types of views available to add to your pages, each type offering different functionality.

 - Record views: Work with either a single record or multiple records from a single table.

 - Static views: Used for navigation or displaying static information.

 - Reports: Group records to perform calculations and display results graphically.